R-ArcGIS/arcgisutils/README.md

 arcgisutils is a developer oriented package that provides the basic functions to build R packages that work with ArcGIS Location Services.
-It provides functionality for authorization, Esri JSON construction and parsing, as well as other utilities pertianing to geometry and Esri type conversions.
+It provides functionality for authorization, Esri JSON construction and parsing, as well as other utilities pertaining to geometry and Esri type conversions.

 ## Installation